rubenwiersma/painting_tools/README.md

 The data is shared under a permissive copyright license ([CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/)) and the code under the MIT license.
 If this data or code is helpful to your research, please cite this repository and attribute the artists ([see below](#citing-and-attribution)) and [send me an email](mailto:rubenwiersma@gmail.com).
 I would love to hear your thoughts and feedback!

 ![Rachel Ruysch's bloemstilleven calibrated and stitched](img/ruysch_calibrated.png)
-_Left: The calibrated and stitched hyperspectral scan of Rachel Ruysch's bloemstilleven as reconstructed by Lisa Wiersma.
+<small>_Left: The calibrated and stitched hyperspectral scan of Rachel Ruysch's bloemstilleven as reconstructed by Lisa Wiersma.
 Right: the RGB photograph used to register the hyperspectral scans.
-[See the corresponding notebook](https://github.com/rubenwiersma/painting_tools/blob/main/notebooks/01_painting_dataset/hyperspectral_calibration_stitching.ipynb) for more._
+[See the corresponding notebook](https://github.com/rubenwiersma/painting_tools/blob/main/notebooks/01_painting_dataset/hyperspectral_calibration_stitching.ipynb) for more._</small>

 ## Table of contents
 - [Download links](#download-links)